Île de Peilz: Topography

-The Île de Peilz lies about 500 meters off the mouth of the Eau Froide river, which constitutes the border between the municipalities of Noville and Villeneuve.
-The mouth of the Rhône lies about a kilometer to the west of that of the Eau Froide.
+The Île de Peilz lies about 500 metres off the mouth of the Eau Froide river, which constitutes the border between the municipalities of Noville and Villeneuve.
+The mouth of the Rhône lies about a kilometre to the west of that of the Eau Froide.
 Because of the risk of running aground, access to the island by boat is not recommended.

-According to conflicting sources, the island has a surface area of 20, 40 or 77 square meters.
+According to conflicting sources, the island has a surface area of 20, 40 or 77 square metres.
 It is thought to be the only natural island of Lake Geneva, as well as the smallest and the farthest from the shore.
-Its only vegetation is a monumental plane tree, as well as some shrubs.
+Its only vegetation is a large London plane tree, as well as some shrubs.